Bioacoustic Geolocation: Species Sounds as Geographic Signals: Experiments

 \shortparagraph{Retrieve.} For retrieval, we explore methods that jointly learn audio and location encoders.
 GeoCLAP~\cite{khanal2023learning} and Taxabind~\cite{sastry2025taxabind} are soundscape mapping methods that have their own audio and location encoders, which we use off-the-shelf without any additional training.
 GeoCLAP performs poorly, likely due to domain shift, as it was trained on urban sounds from SoundingEarth~\cite{heidler2023self}.
 On the other hand, Taxabind, which was trained on a different subset of iNaturalist~\cite{iNaturalist}, achieves better results with a country level accuracy of 11.9\%.
-However, it still underperforms compared to our models, likely because our models benefit from explicitly paired audio and location data, unlike the implicit pairing available through images for Taxabind.
+However, it still underperforms relative to our models, likely because our models benefit from explicitly paired audio and location data, whereas Taxabind relies on only the implicit pairing available through images.
 Our method, AG-CLIP, achieves the best performance overall, with region and country level performances of 17.2\% and 41.0\%, respectively.

 \shortparagraph{Performance at Different Distance Thresholds.} Fig.~\ref{fig:plots} (left) shows CDF curves for various methods, plotting the fraction of test recordings (y-axis) correctly geolocated within a given distance (x-axis).
 These curves reveal how models perform across geospatial scales.
-Predictions based on species checklists, even with 50\% corruption, is best across scales.
+Geolocation based on species checklists, even with 50\% corruption, is best across scales.
 Among audio geolocation methods, retrieval based AG-CLIP does best at finer scales like the city and region.
 Hierarchical classification shows a jump in performance around the region level and is close to AG-CLIP for coarser scales.
 This may be due to the finest grid cells being similar in size to a region, limiting the model’s ability to predict at finer resolutions.
 Explicit species identification with range analysis is relatively poor for finer scales, but overtakes AG-CLIP around the 1500\,km mark.